19hours/sg-statutes/Acts/Income Tax Act.md

 (d) the person sells, transfers or assigns part of the IRU and the amount or value of any consideration less any decommissioning cost (referred to in this section as the consideration) for the sale, transfer or assignment is not less than the amount of capital expenditure remaining unallowed for the IRU,

-no writing‑down allowance in respect of the IRU shall be made to the person for the year of assessment relating to the basis period in which the event occurs or for any subsequent year of assessment.
+no writing-down allowance in respect of the IRU shall be made to the person for the year of assessment relating to the basis period in which the event occurs or for any subsequent year of assessment.

 [21/2003]